 Jefferson performs a large amount of kidney transplants per year, and the Division staff plays a significant and personalized role.
 Weekly meetings are held to evaluate transplant candidates based on medical testing, psychological evaluation and the discussion of the benefits and risks of transplantation.
 The Division also plays an active role with the post-transplant patient.

 Inpatient dialysis treatment is provided in the state-of-the-art Acute Dialysis Unit for chronic hemodialysis and peritoneal dialysis patients.
 Hemodialysis machines and dialysis software are continually updated in order to provide our patients with the best care.

-Nephrology Research and Education
+Nephrology Research & Education

 Jefferson's Division of Nephrology has a strong clinical research program, especially in the fields of acute kidney injury and hypertension.
 The Division has been granted extramural funding for a broad range of clinical research projects in the areas of diabetic nephropathy, dialysis, nutrition and renal transplantation.

 Visit the Division of Nephrology at Thomas Jefferson University for more on research and education.